 In practice teachers and councillors interested in SACRE membership tend to be religious, thus non-religious people may have no representation.
 In contrast according to recent annual British Social Attitude Surveys around half of the population in the UK are non-religious which increases to 2/3 for 18 to 24 year olds.
 (This was based on the question “Do you regard yourself as belonging to any particular religion?
 IF YES: Which?” and compares with 25% of the population being non-religious according to the 2011 census which asked the question “What is your religion?”)

-Humanists UK campaigns for all pupils to study a reformed national curriculum subject of “Belief and Values Education, or Philosophy”.
-Whilst this is the long term aim, in the short term Humanists UK has been campaigning for Humanists to be included as full voting members of SACREs.
+Humanists UK has also been campaigning for Humanists to be included as full voting members of SACREs.
 Humanists UK believes humanists should have legal right to be on SACREs as Human Rights and Equality Acts indicate religion should be interpreted as ‘ religion and belief’

-Since 2006 the Surrey SACRE have allowed Farnham Humanists to provide a Humanist volunteer representative (Jennie Johnson) as a temporary co-opted member with no voting rights, unlike the other ~20 members (usually religious even though they are not representing a religion – see above) who have full status.
+Since 2006 the Surrey SACRE have allowed Farnham Humanists to provide a Humanist volunteer representative,Jennie Johnson, as a temporary co-opted member with no voting rights, unlike the other ~20 members (usually religious even though they are not representing a religion – see above) who have full status.
+As of October 2018, and following Welsh Government Guidance in May 2018 which cited a requirement for compatibility with the Human Rights Act 1998, Jennie (as a representative of Humanists UK) has been allowed to become a full member of the Surrey SACRE in its Group A alongside the religions other than the Church of England.

 Surrey SACRE completed its latest RE syllabus in 2017: